 Build a Bar

-No, this isn’t the next hot show on HGTV; a “build a bar” party is, instead, a chance for the groom’s friends to help him stock the bar for your new home (did we mention that some of these will be good for you, too?).
+No, this isn’t the next hot show on HGTV!
+A build-a-bar party is, instead, a chance for the groom’s friends to stock the bar for your new home (did we mention that some of these ideas will be good for you, too?).
 There are a few ways to make it work.
-The first: Ask each guest to bring a specific type of alcohol and accouterments, from a bottle of champagne and an ice bucket to whiskey and whiskey stones.
-Another option is to set up a bar-specific registry and ask the guests to choose from wine glasses, fancy bottle openers, cocktail shakers, and of course, don’t forget the drinks.
+The first: Ask each guest to bring a specific type of alcohol and accouterments, from a bottle of Champagne and an ice bucket to whiskey and whiskey stones.
+The second: Set up a bar-specific registry and ask guests to choose from wine glasses, fancy bottle openers, cocktail shakers, and, of course, bottles.

 Fill the Shed

-If your groom is a handyman, swap a bridal shower’s kitchenware and linens with power tools.
+If your groom is handy, swap a bridal shower’s kitchenware and linens with power tools and call it a "Fill the Shed" or "Stock the Garage" party.
 Some home improvement stores, like Home Depot, have their own registries, or you can use a universal registry like Zola to gather whatever he’s eyeing in one place.
-Look for tool lines that have multiuse battery packs or other compatible attachments to really outfit the garage in a useful way.
+Look for tool lines that have multi-use battery packs or other compatible attachments to really outfit the garage in a useful way.
 This is also a great opportunity to set up a cash registry for renovations or a down payment.

-To remind everyone that he’s getting married, ask each guest to bring their favorite tool for marriage—tried-and-true advice—along with their gift.
+To remind everyone the groom is getting married, ask each guest to bring their favorite tool for marriage—tried-and-true advice—along with their gift.

-What better way to celebrate the groom than with a party centered around something he loves?
-Groom shower ideas can come from so many places: Whether it’s his favorite destination, a movie he’s seen 1,000 times, or a book series he can’t put down, turn to one of his passions (or obsessions) for your inspiration.
+What better way to celebrate the groom than with a party centered around something they love?
+Shower theme ideas can come from so many places: Whether it’s their favorite destination, movie, or book series, turn to one of their passions (or obsessions) for your inspiration.
 Tie the décor, menu, and activities into the theme.
-That could be red wine, cheese, and pastries if he always has Paris on the mind, tater tots and friendship bracelets if he can quote every line of Napoleon Dynamite, or all the trappings of a murder mystery party if he’s more of a John Grisham type.
+That could be red wine, cheese, and pastries if they always have Paris on the mind; tater tots and friendship bracelets if they can quote every line of Napoleon Dynamite; or all the trappings of a murder mystery party if they're more of a John Grisham type.